-When going through recently uploaded photos, I came across three showing the same intersection in three different decades: the southeast corner of Elm and Akard streets (now the 1500 block).
+When going through recently uploaded photos, I came across photos from different decades showing the same intersection: the southeast corner of Elm and Akard streets (now the 1500 block).
 The building appears to be the same in each of the photos, and that is interesting in itself — but I was excited to find a connection in one of them to one of my favorite weird Texas historical events.

 And that is the photo below.
-It’s a cool photo — there’s some sort of parade underway, but it’s weird to say I didn’t even really notice that right away — there’s so much else to look at.
-This is Elm street looking toward the east (or, I guess, the southeast).
-The photographer is just west of Akard Street.
+It’s a cool photo — there’s some sort of parade underway.
+This is Elm Street looking toward the east (or, I guess, the southeast), and the photographer is just west of Akard Street.
 At the bottom left of the photo is the United States Coffee & Tea Co. (which I wrote about here); in the background at the right is the Praetorian Building on Main; and just left of center is the Wilson Building addition under construction (which dates this photo to 1911).
 But the building that interested me the most is the one at the bottom right, the one at the southeast corner of Elm and Akard.
 I noticed “Deane’s Photo Studio” on the exterior of the upper part of the building.
 I recognized the name, having seen it on various Dallas portraits over the years, but now I realize there were two photographers named Deane in Dallas in the first half of the 20th century: Granville M. Deane (who had a longer career here) and his brother, Jervis C. Deane — J. C. Deane was the photographer who occupied the upper-floor studio at 334 Elm (later 1502 Elm) between 1906 and 1911.
-His studio was above T. J. Britton’s drugstore.
+His studio was above T. J. (Jeff) Britton’s drugstore.

 J. C. Deane (born in Virginia in 1860) worked as an award-winning photographer around Texas, based for much of his career in Waco.
 He was in Dallas only a decade or so, leaving around 1911, after a divorce, noting in ads that he had to sell his business as he was “sick in sanitarium.”
 After leaving Dallas he bounced around Texas, working as a studio photographer in cities such as Waco and San Antonio.
 I have been unable to find any information on his death.

-I’ve been fascinated by the Crash at Crush ever since I heard about it several years ago, and now I know there’s a Dallas connection — and there’s even a photo of the building where he worked.
+I’ve been fascinated by the Crash at Crush ever since I heard about it several years ago, and now I know there’s a Dallas connection — and photos of the building where he worked.